Institute of Political Studies in Paris (Sciences Po)

 French and English

 A full course load at Sciences Po consists of 30 ECTS credits (typically 4-6 courses) per semester.
 Penn students must maintain a full course load while abroad and may only enroll in courses at the undergraduate level.
+Penn Abroad recommends that each course be 5-7 ECTS credits.
+While ultimately at the discretion of your home school, 5-7 ECTS per course appropriately equates to 1 CU of coursework.

 Students on the French language program are required to take all of their courses in French.